77nolislop/77nolislop/README.md

-extrovert, interaction is encourage!! i lovelovelove cuddling with people, so don't be shy to sit with me. <3 i'm also very clingy + tend to have hvy mood swings, so just iwcaution sumtimes. adding on, please tell me if i'm upsetting you. i am HORRIBLE with social cues, and tend to read moods wrong. tthanks
+Extrovert, interaction is encourage.
+I love cuddling with people, so don't be shy to sit with me.
+Very clingy + tend to have heavy mood swings, so just interact with caution sometimes.
+Adding on, please tell me if I'm upsetting you.
+I am horrible with social cues, and tend to read moods wrong.

-no specific dni, jst basic + i block freely.
+No specific dni , I block freely.

-when it comes to shipping interact with caution unless ur a friend. i don't care too much abt it, but still be cautious. obviously, don't approch me if you're shipping weird sstuff (adult x minor, family x family, etc.)
+When it comes to shipping interact with caution unless you're a friend.
+I don't mind it, but still be cautious.
+Obviously, don't approch me if you're shipping weird stuff.
+(Adult x minor, family x family, etc.)

 <p align="center">
   <img src="https://files.catbox.moe/pz461g.png" alt="Bottom" width="1000">